CREATE A CONNECTION TO YOUR BACNET SERVER

 -

-Then you should see on your palette that you have the "bacnet-adapter" node available.
+You should see the "bacnet-adapter" node available in your palette.
 Drag the node from the palette onto your Node-RED workspace.

-- Connect the output of the "mqtt in" node to the input of the "bacnet-adapter" node to link them together.
+Connect the output of the "mqtt in" node to the input of the "bacnet-adapter" node to link them together.
 This connection allows messages received from the MQTT broker to be processed by the BACnet adapter.
-Basically the bacnet-adapter is already set up but you can still configure it.
+The BACnet adapter is already set up, but you can still configure it.

 - Port (hex): Defines the hexadecimal port number used for BACnet communication.
 The default is